In Pure Spirit

 The National Trust is an important and valuable institution.
 It looks after sites of historic interest in England, Wales and Northern Ireland.
 It rules on important decisions like the Druid Keiller battle.

 The National Trust raises money in a few ways.
 It collects money directly at some locations.
-However, as the credit crunch bites, people travel less and visit those protected and managed locations less.
-As a result, the National Trust collects fewer donations.
+However, as the credit crunch bites people travel less and visit those protected and managed locations less.
+As a result the National Trust collects less donations.

 Another key way the National Trust raises money to help protect some of the most important buildings and landscapes in the UK is through memberships.